crixo/workshop-advanced-kubernetes-material/kubernetes/monitoring/base/README.md

 # Monitoring with Prometheus

-This folder contains Kubernetes manifests to deploy a full monitoring stack composed by Prometheus, Alertmanager, Grafana, Maildev and node-exporter in the `monitoring` namespace.
+This folder contains Kubernetes manifests to deploy a monitoring stack composed by Prometheus, Alertmanager and Grafana in the `monitoring` namespace.

+Before deploying, let's see what's inside of `kustomization.yaml`.

 To deploy the monitoring stack, run the following command
 ```shell
 $ kustomize build . | kubectl apply -f -
 ```

-It is worth to point out that `node-exporter` is a pod of type `DaemonSet`, meaning that kubernetes will make sure that exactly one `node-exporter` is ran at all times on each node.

-This is also a very concrete example of usage for `ConfigMaps` as we use them to store Prometheus, Alertmanager and Grafana configuration files, the configmap are then mounted as a `volume` and the configurations are made available to the pods as a mounted file.
+This is also a very concrete example of usage for `ConfigMaps` as we use them to store Prometheus, Alertmanager and Grafana configuration files, the Configmap are then mounted as a `volume` and the configurations are made available to the pods as a mounted file.

 ## Prometheus

-The `prometheus` deployment is already configured to perform target discovery through the Kubernetes API.
-Setting the annotation `prometheus.io/scrape` to `true` on a `Service` object will be enough to have it appears under Prometheus scrape targets.
-See [node-exporter.yaml](node-exporter.yaml) for an example.
+The `prometheus` deployment is not yet configured to perform target discovery through the Kubernetes API.

 The `prometheus` service is of type `NodePort`, therefore you can access it on port `30990` like the following